TZD Traffic Safety Hotdish: Utah’s Experiment in Saving Lives

 About the Event

 Utah is the first state in the country to adopt .05 BAC as the per se level for driving under the influence.
-In this presentation, speakers from the Utah Prosecution Council and the Utah Highway Patrol will discuss how the state got there and how things are going.
+In this presentation, speakers from the Utah Prosecution Council and the Utah Highway Patrol discussed how the state got there and how things are going.

 Sgt.
-Jared Cornia is a fourteen-year veteran of the Utah Highway Patrol and is currently assigned to the training section as the Breath Alcohol Supervisor, DRE State Coordinator, and Honor Guard Commander.
+Jared Cornia is a 14-year veteran of the Utah Highway Patrol and is currently assigned to the training section as the breath alcohol supervisor, DRE state coordinator, and Honor Guard Commander.
 Sgt.
 Cornia received a bachelor’s degree from Weber State University and is currently working on a master’s degree in public administration from Southern Utah University.
 He is a graduate of the Northwestern University School of Police Staff and Command and a United States Marine Corps veteran.

 Please contact Linda Dolan at firstname.lastname@example.org.

-This event is offered by the Minnesota Toward Zero Deaths Program and the Minnesota Departments of Health, Public Safety, and Transportation, with funding from the National Highway Traffic Safety Administration.
-It is hosted by the University of Minnesota's Center for Transportation Studies.
+This event was offered by the Minnesota Toward Zero Deaths Program and the Minnesota Departments of Health, Public Safety, and Transportation, with funding from the National Highway Traffic Safety Administration.
+It was hosted by the University of Minnesota's Center for Transportation Studies.